Suit: Brink's driver asleep during Los Angeles jewelry heist - KESQ

 Fourteen jewelers and jewelry companies alleged breach of contract and negligence in a lawsuit filed Monday against Brink’s in Los Angeles County Superior Court.

+“Everyone in our group has been emotionally and financially destroyed,” the plaintiffs said in a statement on Tuesday.
+“We are lost and do not know what comes next in our lives.
+Whatever plans we all have for the future for our businesses and our families has evaporated in an instant.”

-A spokeswoman for Brink’s declined to comment to The Associated Press on Tuesday, citing the pending litigation.
-Lawyers for the jewelers in the state lawsuit did not respond to a request for comment, nor did the Los Angeles County sheriff’s sergeant who is investigating the case.
+A spokesperson for Brink’s declined to comment to The Associated Press on Tuesday, citing the pending litigation.
+The Los Angeles County sheriff’s sergeant who is investigating the case did not respond to a request for comment.

 The Los Angeles Times first reported the lawsuits on Tuesday.